SRGSSR/pillarbox-android/pillarbox-player/docs/README.md

 }
 ```

-**_A player can be attach to only one view!_**
+**_A player can be attached to only one view!_**

 ### 5 Release the player

-When you don't need anymore the player, you have to release it.
-It free's resources used by the player. **_The player can't be use anymore after
+When you don't need the player anymore, you have to release it.
+It frees resources used by the player. **_The player can't be used anymore
+after
 that_**.

 ```kotlin